 Topanga REACH (Relief, Emergency Aid, & Community Help)

-Topanga REACH is dedicated to providing immediate disaster relief and ongoing support to the Topanga community.
+Topanga REACH is a non-profit organization dedicated to providing immediate disaster relief and ongoing support to the Topanga community.
 Through collaboration with first responders, local residents, and organizations, Topanga REACH aims to rebuild and strengthen community, ensuring resilience in the face of future emergencies.

 This is a list of resources and services that residents and businesses in Los Angeles County can use to begin the recovery process after the recent fires.
 For more info, go to https://recovery.lacounty.gov/resources/